Introduction

 1. Direct Heat Grilling

-- Technique: Spread an even layer of coals under the cooking grate.
-The food should be placed directly above the coals for high heat exposure.
+- Technique: Spread an even layer of coals under the cooking grate and place your food directly above for the best heat exposure.

 2. Indirect Heat Grilling

-- Best for Larger or tougher cuts of meat that require longer cooking times, such as roasts, whole chickens, or ribs.
+- Best for: This is perfect for larger or tougher cuts of meat that need more time, like roasts, whole chickens, or ribs.

-- Technique: Arrange coals on one side of the grill or around the perimeter.
-Place the food on the opposite side to cook via the heat circulating inside the grill.
+- Technique: Put coals on one side of the grill or around the edges.
+Place the food on the opposite side to let the heat circulate.

 Grilling Tips for Perfect Results